steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

   * A path component is unicode string of 1 or more characters.

-  * Path components must not include characters `":"` or `"/"`.
+  * Path components MUST NOT include the characters `":"` or `"/"`.

+  * Path components MUST NOT include characters of ASCII/UTF-8 value 0-31 .

-  * Path components must not be `"."`  or `".."`
+  * Path components MUST NOT be `"."`  or `".."`

-  * Azure blob store says that paths SHOULD NOT use a trailing "." as the .NET URI class strips that.
+  * Azure blob store says that paths SHOULD NOT use a trailing "." (as their .NET URI class strips it).

 ### Security Assumptions